ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 ![|624x357](assets/dotnet-systemd/ipconfig.png)

-Then select the setting icon in the corner of the Bot Framework Emulator and enter your IP under ‘localhost override'.
+Then select the setting icon in the bottom-left corner of the Bot Framework Emulator and enter your IP under ‘localhost override'.

 ![|624x411](assets/dotnet-systemd/emulator-settings.png)